altunenes/altunenes.github.io/content/about.md

 +++

 I'm a psychology graduate from Akdeniz University with a deep interest in the intricacies of the mind and visual perception.
 My lab journey introduced me to a blend of psychological testing, brain-waves, skin conductances, facial electromyography and machine learning.
 Alongside my studies, I discovered a profound passion for coding with various languages but especially Rust.
-Since I love coding so much, after my master's degree I've been working as a professional Rust developer.
-Outside of my professional jobs, I enjoy creative coding/algorithmic art, optical illusions, playing electric guitar, watching budgies, and orienteering.
+After my master's degree I've been working as a professional Rust developer.
+Outside of my professional jobs, I enjoy creative coding/algorithmic art, optical illusions, playing electric guitar, making Dungeon Synth, watching budgies, and orienteering.

 <div style="text-align: center;">
     <div style="display: inline-block; margin-top: 20px; transition: transform 0.3s ease-in-out, box-shadow 0.3s ease-in-out;">